 Farm Drone capabilities to combat cattle rustling

-The appeal of these systems is that they can cover large areas, provide GPS location as well as visual information, and produce a low-noise footprint, which does not scare the animals.
+The appeal of these systems is that they can cover large areas.
+It can provide GPS location as well as visual information.
+As well as produce a low-noise footprint, which does not scare the animals.
 Drones can:

 - reducing numbers of security personnel required for surveillance, without compromising on their current security systems.

-- For recourse; drones can be positively used to help livestock farmers in multiple ways, policing of stock theft included.
+- For recourse; drones positively help livestock farmers in multiple ways.
+Including policing of stock theft.

-- be equipped with multiple camera types or sensors to provide accurate and complete information, thereby reducing stock control time and costs, including collecting data from active transponders embedded in livestock;
+- Drones carry multiple camera types or sensors.
+With which they provide accurate and complete information.
+Thereby reducing stock control time and costs.
+Including collecting data from active transponders embedded in livestock;

-- perform surveillance of large spaces, even during night hours, and monitor the position and movement of livestock; to obtain an aerial overview of the area in which they keep their livestock.
+- perform surveillance of large spaces, even during night hours, and monitor the position and movement of livestock.
+Resulting in an aerial overview of the area in which they keep their livestock.

-- It is common for farmers to use GPS to track their stock, but they are still required to physically go to the animal to inspect it, so this method isn’t as efficient as it could be.
+- It is common for farmers to use GPS to track their stock.
+But they are still physically go to the animal to inspect it, so this method isn’t as efficient as it could be.

 - All the above takes place at a much lower cost than for traditional methods;